mciwing/mciwing.github.io/docs/python-extensive/data/tabular.md

     should equip you with the necessary skills to acquire data from various different sources.

-Our journey will cover selected data acquisition methods:
+Our journey will cover a selection of following topics:

 1. Excel: Learn how to read spreadsheets
 2. Web Scraping: Extract tables directly from online sources
-3. Database: First interaction with a local database
+3. Various Sources: An incomplete list of data sources

 ## Prerequisites